JetBrains/intellij-platform-gradle-plugin/src/docs/examples.md

 # Examples

+Marketplace platform provides the [IntelliJ Platform Explorer](https://jb.gg/ipe) – a search tool for browsing Extension Points inside existing implementations of open-source IntelliJ Platform plugins.

+One of its features is the possibility of filtering the plugins by those that utilize [Gradle](https://jb.gg/ipe?buildSystem=gradle) or [Gradle KTS](https://jb.gg/ipe?buildSystem=gradle_kts) build scripts.

-As examples of using this plugin you can check out following projects:
+As examples of using this plugin, you can also check out following projects:

 - [Go plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin) and its [TeamCity build configuration](https://teamcity.jetbrains.com/project.html?projectId=IntellijIdeaPlugins_Go&tab=projectOverview)
 - [Erlang plugin](https://github.com/ignatov/intellij-erlang) and its [TeamCity build configuration](https://teamcity.jetbrains.com/project.html?projectId=IntellijIdeaPlugins_Erlang&tab=projectOverview)